6 Easy Steps to Cook Frozen Pizza

 Summary

-A frozen pizza is a quick meal that you can make any day you don’t want to spend the rest of the evening in the kitchen.
-Follow these simple steps and you will have a delightful, finger-licking pizza in just a few minutes:
+A frozen pizza is a quick meal you can make any day if you don’t want to spend the rest of the evening in the kitchen.
+Follow these simple steps, and you will have a delightful, finger-licking pizza in just a few minutes:

 • Start by defrosting the pizza.